nsheff/LOLA/README.md

 --------------------------------------------------------------------------------
 ### LOLA Core Database

 You can download a core region set database, or (`regionDB`).
 There are two download options: you can download pre-cached `.RData` files, which LOLA can load in about 30 seconds (requires the [simpleCache R package](http://github.com/sheffien/simpleCache)); or the complete database which additionally includes raw text region files, which LOLA can load and cache in about 30 minutes.
-LOLA Core currently **only contains region sets from hg19, but we will be adding mm10 at some point**.
+LOLA Core currently  contains region sets from hg19 and mm10.
+We are in the process of adding hg38, among others.

+In addition to the LOLA Core database, we also maintain a second database, LOLA Exended, which has additional region sets, which are not as well curated as the Core database (detailed contents are listed below)

-The latest LOLA Core database can be downloaded here:
+The latest LOLA Core and Extended databases can be downloaded here:

-* [Full database](http://big.databio.org/regionDB/LOLACore_latest.tgz) (Raw source and processed caches, ~1GB)
+* [LOLACore Full database](http://big.databio.org/regionDB/LOLACore_latest.tgz) (Raw source and processed caches, ~1GB)
-* [Cached database](http://big.databio.org/regionDB/LOLACoreCaches_latest.tgz) (Processed cache files only, ~200Mb)
+* [LOLACore Cached database](http://big.databio.org/regionDB/LOLACoreCaches_latest.tgz) (Processed cache files only, ~200Mb)
+* [LOLAExtFull database](http://big.databio.org/regionDB/LOLAExt_latest.tgz) (Raw source and processed caches, ~1GB)
+* [LOLAExt Cached database](http://big.databio.org/regionDB/LOLAExtCaches_latest.tgz) (Processed cache files only, ~200Mb)
 * [Vignette example data](http://big.databio.org/regionDB/lola_vignette_data_150505.tgz) (For testing LOLA Core, ~20Mb)

 I recommend using the cached version, unless you need the raw files for something else.